dingjy94/NodeChatApp/README.md

 ## Description

 Chat Room web application developed using Express.js and Socket.io.

+## Features
+- Real-time chat room application
+- Allows users to select rooms and chat with room members or share their locations.

 ## TODO